-Kandice Moss, M.A., LLPC, R-DMT is a Limited Licensed Professional Counselor and Registered Dance Movement Psychotherapist.
+Kandice Moss, M.A., LPC, R-DMT is a Licensed Professional Counselor and Registered Dance Movement Psychotherapist.

 Kandice received her Bachelor of Science Degree in Sociology from Grand Valley State University and her Master of Arts Degree in Dance/Movement Therapy and Counseling from Columbia College Chicago.

-Kandice’s clinical experience includes working with school age children and adolescents on the Autism spectrum, blind, multi- disabled children, geriatric with Alzheimer’s disease and Parkinson’s disease.
-Kandice has worked extensively with individuals and groups with a focus on educating and skill building to enhance their mind-body-spirit connection to promote a healthy and mindful quality of life no matter what age.
+Kandice’s clinical experience includes working with school-age children and adolescents on the Autism spectrum, blind, multi-disabled children, geriatrics with Alzheimer’s disease and Parkinson’s disease.
+Kandice has worked extensively with individuals and groups with a focus on educating and skill-building to enhance their mind-body-spirit connection to promote a healthy and mindful quality of life no matter what age.
 Her mind-body-spirit connection stems from her desire for more individuals to access more holistic approaches to therapy and wellness.

 While Kandice is a strong advocate for working with clients through a Relational-Cultural Theory perspective, she utilizes techniques from Strengths-Based and Cognitive Behavioral Therapy.
 Kandice provides a safe and supportive, therapeutic space where clients feel empowered to achieve their goals and recognize their strengths and personal power.

 She is passionate about building relationships through connections and/or disconnections.
-Through the modality of dance/movement, Kandice assist clients on their own healing journey.
+Through the modality of dance/movement, Kandice assists clients on their own healing journey.

 Kandice is a member of the American Dance Therapy Association.
 Kandice lives in Michigan with her husband and their two children.